ElCapitanSalinas/vivvidero/README.md

 We’ve used 2 algorithms for the comparison, SIFT and SURF, both of them came with OpenCV.
 And we've added a basic instance segmentation to improve the objects detection, this feature is still being tested for the last version.

+## File management

+On each folder you will find a readme file, in that document all the directory files information will be signed

 ## Dependencies

   We used this libraries: